StandUpUAW Strike Support Drive

 When you first get started, you will receive job offers as text messages.
 Our goal is to get everyone into the system so we can send SMS messages instead of hundreds of individual text messages.

 Messages from callsteward.com cannot be directly responded to like text messages.
 You must either log into the site or contact 616-808-1892 with your response.
+If you reply to this as a text message, it will either disappear or be forwarded to the callsteward as an email without your name or what you are responding to attached.

 SMS Messages can be confusing for single day.
 For example, this arena call is listed as starting at 9am and ending at 2am because we don’t know when exactly you will be cut, who will be on show, and who will be brought back early.
 Most people will have a break between the load in and load out.
 We like to tell you when the load out will start.
 The system is inconsistent about whether that note comes before or after the job offer.